Your Home Is Telling You the Best Exterior Colors to Use. Are You Listening?

 Acme English Cobblestone and DaVinci Castle Gray Slate are a classic combination that always fits in.
 With a monochromatic palette for the body and trim, you can add personality with accent colors.
 This homeowner spiced it up with a warm color on the front door.

 Taupe, beige, and tan with an Aged Cedar roof create a tonal background for dark brick.
-Aged Latte with dark Havana Coffee trim and a bright front door add color with a striking scheme that stands on its own while complementing the surrounding homes.
+Almond Latte with dark Havana Coffee trim and a bright front door add color with a striking scheme that stands on its own while complementing the surrounding homes.

 Question 4: What is the style of your home?